zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Tell me what's their thinking, what's your thinking?

 **ZMD**: It's just kind of hard to avoid, right?
-For a lot of years, Yudkowsky had this vision of, well, we're going to make it friendly.
+For a lot of years, Yudkowsky had this vision of, well, we're going to make it Friendly.
 Given a certain view of what is technologically possible, there's this pretty reasonable presumption that if something is possible, sooner or later someone is going to do it, and avoiding that would be pretty hard.
 And in fact Yudkowsky and Soares have this thing, coordinating to not do this is pretty hard, but it's humanity's only option at this point.

 **CM**: I guess there's it being possible, and your being pretty sure it's gonna happen, and you're doing it quicker.
 This community for a lot of reasons, help create DeepMind, help create OpenAI, help create Anthropic, and, you know, these ideas have pushed it forward.
 It's not just about doing it, it's about doing it faster.